batocera-linux/batocera.linux/batocera-Changelog.md

 - if using the manual batocera.conf `splash.screen.resize` option, this will now adjust the playback resolution too
 - Default crop overscan setting for NES is now vertical only
 - n64 mupen states files are now named with rom names (renaming necessary when migrating to keep old states)
+- Enable lr-beetle-pcfx and lr-prboom libretro cores on RK3588
 ### Updated
 - xenia to v1.0.2805
 - xenia canary to ff09bb4 (Commits on Jun 28, 2023)